TimVSu/mimical/README.md

   - created footer with links to facebook, instagram and linkedin
   - added a temporary CSS Layout
   - created homepage and settings page (empty)

+## Database

+- How to start the Test Database

+1. Install XAMPP
+2. Set up the MySQL database using the provided structure.sql
+3. Place the files, located in the database folder, in the htdocs folder of XAMPP
+4. Run XAMPP and open http://localhost/phpmyadmin/index.php in your browser before running the App
+   Note: Currently the password needs to edited back from hashed to clear text in the database, in order for it to be recognized.